Sk3pper/sk3pper.github.io/content/posts/workstation-setup/second-life-installing-ubuntu-on-mbp-2019-16/index.md

 Follow the instructions given inside that file to customize your function keys and media controls.

 # Acknowledgments & Resources
 A massive thank you to the [t2linux.org](https://t2linux.org) community.
-Without their tireless reverse-engineering efforts, this beautiful hardware would be destined for the landfill.
-Thanks also to Apple for building hardware that lasts, and to Linux for giving us the freedom to use it how we see fit.
+Without their efforts, this hardware would be destined for the landfill.
+And, of course, a huge thanks to Apple for their generous contribution of 'timeless' hardware that totally isn't designed to become an expensive paperweight the moment a new model drops.
+Finally, thank you to Linux for giving us the freedom to actually use it how we see fit.

 **Official Links:**

-* [t2linux.org](https://t2linux.org) - The main hub for Linux on T2 Macs.
+- [t2linux.org](https://t2linux.org) - The main hub for Linux on T2 Macs.
-* [Audio Configuration](https://wiki.t2linux.org/guides/audio-config/) - Specific guides for setting up audio on different models.
+- [Audio Configuration](https://wiki.t2linux.org/guides/audio-config/) - Specific guides for setting up audio on different models.
-* [Fan Control Guide](https://wiki.t2linux.org/guides/fan/) - Official documentation for `t2fanrd`.
+- [Fan Control Guide](https://wiki.t2linux.org/guides/fan/) - Official documentation for `t2fanrd`.